FAFSA Guide

 October 1

-TThis is the date the FAFSA normally becomes available for the following school year.
-However, due to the changes being made to the FAFSA, the 2024-25 form will not be available until December 2023.
+This is the date the FAFSA normally becomes available for the following school year.
+However, due to the changes made to last year’s FAFSA, the 2025-26 form will be available to only a limited group of students on October 1, 2024, with all students getting access on or before December 1, 2024.
 It is recommended that you fill out your FAFSA as soon as possible to give you a chance to access all available funds.
 Need-based aid is awarded on a first-come, first-served basis, so it is in your best interest to apply before some of the funds run out.

 June 30